Chapter 7 : I like my life.

 “Anyway, when I win, you have to take all my Saturday shifts for the next month,” Louis says calmly, but every word feels forced.

-“No. We’re not doing this,” I reply just as coolly, even though I feel totally on edge now.
+“No. We’re not doing this,” I reply just as coolly.
 “You can just forget about this whole stupid bet because I won’t let you offer to pay for my flat.
 That’s too much.”

 “Look at this, Ava,” he says quietly, taking the pages back and spreading them out on the coffee table.
 “I’ve been trying to figure out your financial situation for the past three hours.
 I’ve run figures and scenarios and tried everything, but for the life of me I cannot figure out why you don’t have enough money to cover it all.
 Every time I’ve tried this it always works out - barely, but still.
 Am I missing something?
 Do you make less than what I figured?
 Is your rent more?
 I just - I don’t get it.
 It doesn’t make sense.
 I’m good with numbers, Ava.
 I understand this stuff.
 So why are you having these problems?”